fatimajamali81/github-actions-pytest/README.md

 ## CI/CD Pipeline

-The CI/CD pipeline is configured using GitHub Actions in the .github/workflows/ci.yml file.
+The CI/CD pipeline is configured using GitHub Actions in the `.github/workflows/ci.yml` file.
 The pipeline runs on every pull request to the main branch and includes the following steps:

 - **Checkout**: Retrieves the latest code from the repository.
 - **Set up Python**: Sets up the specified versions of Python.
 - **Install dependencies**: Installs the required dependencies listed in requirements.txt.
 - **Run tests**: Executes the tests using pytest.

-**Viewing CI/CD Results**
-After creating a pull request, you can view the status of the CI/CD pipeline in the "Actions" tab of your GitHub repository.
+- **Viewing CI/CD Results**: After creating a pull request, you can view the status of the CI/CD pipeline in the "Actions" tab of your GitHub repository.
 Detailed logs and results of the workflow runs will be available there.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.